inmanta/inmanta-core/docs/language.rst

  2. all resources are identified and converted in serializeable form (``Resource`` object)
  3. all resources (and their associated python files) are uploaded to the server
  4. deploy is triggered
- 5. resources are deployed to the agents that are responsible for this esource
+ 5. resources are deployed to the agents that are responsible for this resource
  6. agents download the associated python code
  7. agents deserialize the resources
  8. agent execute the relevant handlers for the resources